 Begin your second day in Milan with a visit to the UNESCO World Heritage Site of the Convent of Santa Maria Della Grazie, another church complex in the heart of Milan famed for its fabled (though decaying) fresco of the Last Supper.
 Painted by Leonardo Da Vinci from 1495-1498, the fresco underwent a restoration completed in 1999, but it remains so delicate that visits to the refectory where the fresco can be found are heavily restricted.

-This means that it is imperative to book visits to Santa Maria Della Grazie to see the fresco well in advance— preferably at least two weeks out.
+This means that it is imperative to book visits to Santa Maria Della Grazie to see the fresco well in advance — preferably at least two weeks out (months early if you are visiting during high season).
 If you are not able to get entrance tickets, your best bet will be trying to book a guided tour online, as tour operators scoop up available tickets very early (plus you can learn more about what makes this fresco so important.)

 If you are interested in visiting another church after Santa Maria della Grazie, consider paying a visit to the Basilica di Sant’Ambrogio, one of the oldest churches in Milan.
 Originally built in the fourth century A.D., the earliest components of the current structure dates from the ninth and tenth centuries.
 A gorgeous example of medieval, pre-Renaissance Italian Romanesque architecture, the Basilica gets just a fraction of the viewers that Santa Maria della Grazie does, thus making visits serene and peaceful.